-BUSN290 Management/Small Business Entrepreneurship Internship data management.
+BUSN290 Management/Small Business Entrepreneurship Internship 3 Credits

-An internship program in the Business Department is a hands-on learning experience at a for-profit or not-for-profit organization which allows the student to practice competencies and skills learned in the classroom under the direct supervision of an onsite internship supervisor.
+An internship program in the Business Department is a handson learning experience at a for-profit or not-for-profit organization which allows the student to practice competencies and skills learned in the classroom under the direct supervision of an on-site internship supervisor.
 Prerequisite: Completion of all catalog-listed courses for the first three semesters in a business student's respective program of study.